 But wait, there’s more on the loris!

 6.)
-Besides their huge peepers, they also have an excellent sense of smell.
+Besides their huge eyes, they also have an excellent sense of smell.

 7.)
 The loris has a very strong grip which allows them to hang from a tree branch for hours at a time!